 Situated at 167, Little Lonsdale St, 3000, Iglu Melbourne Central Student Accommodation offers a cosy place for students.
 It stands out as a much sought-after student accommodation in Melbourne, known for its prime location.
 It offers studio apartments to students.
-Iglu Melbourne Central Student Accommodation is close to the Institute of Tertiary and Higher Education Australia (2 minutes' drive away) and Southern Cross University (3 minutes' drive away).
+It is close to the Institute of Tertiary and Higher Education Australia (2 minutes' drive away) and Southern Cross University (3 minutes' drive away).
 This makes it easy for students to get to their classes from this Melbourne student accommodation.

-The space to study guarantees that students have peace and concentration while studying.
-Iglu Melbourne Central Student Accommodation also have various safety facilities for its residents.
-There is an electronic card access to apartments for the residents.
-Students’ safety is also ensured with 24/7 onsite support and CCTV.
-These amenities make for an enjoyable experience for students at Iglu Melbourne Central Student Accommodation!
+The study space guarantees that students have peace while studying.
+It also has various safety facilities, including electronic card access,24/7 onsite support and CCTV.
+These amenities make for an enjoyable experience for students at Iglu Melbourne Central, as reflected in positive Iglu Melbourne Central reviews.

 Explore the property through a virtual walkthrough and discover a variety of in house amenities all at highly affordable rents.